ForestAdmin/agent-nodejs/docs/connectors/custom/query-translation/capabilities.md

 As a connector implementer, **you won't have to translate every possible query**: on most datasources, it is **not feasible**, as you will be restricted by the API that you will be translating forest admin filters to.

-On construction each of your collections and fields will declare capabilities.
+On construction each of your collections will declare per-field capabilities.

 Forest Admin will then ensure that only queries using feature that you have explicitely enabled are used.

 # Required features

+All connectors need to be able to

-The minimal implementation should allow to list and count records matching
+- List and count records

-- Condition trees: `and` + `or` nodes
+- Understand `And` nodes in condition trees
+- Understand `Or` nodes in conditions trees
-- Condition trees: `equal` operators on all primary keys and foreign keys
+- Understand `equal` operators on primary and foreign keys
-- Paging
+- Understand paging (`skip` + `limit`)

 {% hint style="warning" %}
 Translating the `or` node is a strong contraint, as many backends will not allow it and providing a working implementation requires making multiple queries and recombining the results.